 In this version, the records cannot be locked by the lock options of these functions.
 Only the locks set with SQLLock

 4. Closing the connection

-closes the database connection when all necessary queries have been performed.
+is used to close the connection to the database once all the necessary queries have been run.

 This page is also available for…